-- Reduce driving via Building Healthy Communities with great transit, "complete streets" for safe and pleasant bicycling and walking, convenient and verdant neighborhoods, efficient buildings, shorter trips, ride-sharing, and better transportation funding and parking policies;
+- Building Healthy Communities with great transit, "complete streets" for safe and pleasant bicycling and walking, compact and convenient neighborhoods that reduce the need to drive, and reform of transportation funding and parking;

-- Reduce diesel via electric local trucks, freight to rail and electrifying rail, and intercity passenger high speed rail in our Freight/Rail campaign.
+- Freight/Rail to reduce diesel via new federal truck efficiency standards, local electric trucks, freight to rail and rail electrification, and intercity passenger high speed rail.

 - Oil Savings Model and Oil Facts